Adult Sunday School

 You are invited to join us regularly or occasionally as we fit in with your schedule and your topic interests.
 We have a wonderful curriculum in place for the next few months: Who You are in Christ (how our faith in Jesus changes our self-perception); Seasons of the Year and Sacraments led by Dr. John Clifford; studies on Galatians, Colossians, Philemon and Mark just to name a few!

 With the help of Rev. Dr. Beverly Jones, this class was established in February 2018 to: expand our First Church Adult Sunday School study options.
 Please join us and bring a friend!
 Contact Ted Keller, firstname.lastname@example.org, or Sam Kyzar, email@example.com, if you want more information.

 A small group consisting of couples who come together for Bible-based study, fellowship, and to build supportive Christ-centered relationships.
 Location: Adkins Bldg 5-119.
 Contact Tom Manning for more information.

 A class for couples with young children and babies who enjoy topical studies, mission, and social events together.
 Location: Adkins Bldg 5-234.
 For more information, contact Chris and Katy Davenport or Paul and Sarah Stribling.

 Friends and Seekers

-A class with couples roughly 25 years to 50+ seeking a relationship with Jesus to better understand God’s role in their lives.
+A class with couples roughly 35 years to 50+ seeking a relationship with Jesus to better understand God’s role in their lives.
 Studies include Bible study, parenting, and marriage on a rotating basis.
-New 6-week study begins June 11: Love to Stay by Adam Hamilton.
-Falling in love is easy, but staying in love takes courage, hard work, and lots of grace!
-Through a guidebook, DVD, and discussion we’ll explore how, with God’s help, we can create and sustain healthy, meaningful romantic relationships across the course of a lifetime.
 All are welcome.
 Join us!